SafetyDav3/counter-strike-autoexec/README.md

 # Counter Strike Autoexec Generator

-## This library is a simple autoexec generator for Counter Strike.
+## This library is a simple autoexec generator for Counter Strike

 Putting these files in your CS:GO cfg folder will allow you to generate an autoexec.cfg file with the settings you want.
 </br>